How to Repair Damaged Baseboard Trim

 Prime and Paint the Repaired Sections

 Apply one coat of primer to every repaired area and any bare wood or filler using a 2-inch angled trim brush.
 Shellac-based primer (Zinsser B-I-N) is ideal because it seals filler, blocks stains, and dries in 20 minutes.
 Once the primer is dry, apply the finish coat of semi-gloss or satin trim paint.
-Use smooth, even strokes from one end of the board to the other — start at a corner or joint so lap marks don't land in the middle of a board.
+Use smooth, even strokes from one end of the board to the other โ start at a corner or joint so lap marks don't land in the middle of a board.
 For long straight runs, a 4-inch foam roller followed by a light brush tip-off gives the smoothest finish.
 Apply a second coat after the first dries if coverage is uneven or the repair shows through.
+Finishing the room's whole trim package?
+Our crown molding guide covers the cuts, coping, and nailing for the top of the wall.

 If you don't have the original paint color, carefully pry off a small chip (from behind a door or inside a closet) and bring it to the paint store for a spectrophotometer match.
 A $5 sample pot is usually enough to touch up an entire room's baseboards.